jmc101/overlapping-densities/README.md

 # overlapping-densities
 Plot two 2D density plots (using Plotly's histogram2dcontour) on the same figure.

-I ran into this problem when I was trying visualize clusters from two separate classes using TSNE.
+I ran into this problem when I was trying visualize TSNE clusters from two separate classes.
 With too many data points, my scatter plots looked like large blobs:

 ![Image of overlapping scatter plots](https://i.imgur.com/pLDz8kt.png)